 Dog Ears Back

-If a dog’s ears are gently pulled back, accompanied by happy tail wag, it means they’re feeling friendly and up for some cuddles!
-But, if their ears are flat and pinned back or to the sides, your pooch is definitely signaling fear.
+If a dog’s ears are gently pulled back, accompanied by a happy tail wag, it means they’re feeling friendly and up for some cuddles!
+But, if their ears are flat and pinned back or to the sides, your pooch is definitely signaling fearful dog body language.
 Depending on the overall body language followed by flattened ears, it might be a submissive gesture or a precursor to an attack.
 If the dog is growling, barking or looks like they’re preparing to pounce, you should approach with caution.

 Ears Pointed Up

 Whenever a dog is curious or on alert from something, they’ll point their ears up, often followed by an adorable cocked head.
 If you look carefully, you’ll notice that dogs slightly tip their ears in the direction of the object or person that piqued their curiosity.
 When it comes to my dogs, they usually point their ears at the silly person babbling at them.
 (Can you guess who that silly person is?
 Yup, you’re right.)

 Dog body language signs can’t be properly understood if not interpreted in the right context and without considering other dog signals.
 For example, a grin can be a happy dog face, a sign of submission or a display of aggression - it all depends on the rest of the body language!
 One of the best ways to interpret dog body language is to watch them interact with other dogs.
 Doggy daycares are often masters of this, setting up remote cameras, such as Petcube.

 To ensure you’re accurately interpreting your furball’s message, you need to know all types of canine nonverbal communication and what they mean when combined.
 Use this dog body language chart if you’re unsure which body part to pay attention to for signals:

 To ensure you’ll recognize each dog body language signal, here are the most common signs explained: